-MD Students at UCF College of Medicine who receive Title IV aid must meet the following Standards for Satisfactory Academic Progress (SAP).
+M.D. students at UCF College of Medicine who receive Title IV aid must meet the following Standards for Satisfactory Academic Progress (SAP).
+Institutional aid also requires the attainment of these standards with exceptions determined by the Associate Dean for Students.